Nmap, Penetration Testing

 UDP Scan

 UDP scan works by sending a UDP packet to every destination port; it is a connectionless protocol.
-For some common ports such as 53 and 161, a protocol-specific payload is sent to increase the response rate, a service will respond with a UDP packet, proving that it is open.
-If no response is received after retransmissions, the port is classified as open|filtered.
+For some common ports such as 53 and 161, they send a protocol-specific payload to increase the response rate, and a service responds with a UDP packet, proving that it is open.
+If they do not receive a response after retransmissions, they classify the port as open|filtered.
 This means that the port could be open, or perhaps packet filters are blocking the communication.

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.